 Here’s why the Serralves Foundation should be on your Porto bucket list: I can guarantee you there’s at least one thing you’re going to like about it.

-For the nature lovers and those who want to relax a bit with their families, Serralves has its beautiful (and gigantic) gardens.
+For the nature lovers and those who want to relax a bit with their families, Serralves has its beautiful gardens.
 If you’re looking for art deco, you have the Serralves House.
-If Contemporary art is more your thing, you have the Museum of Contemporary Art at your disposal, with works from the likes of Joan Miró.
+If Contemporary art is more your thing, you have the Museum of contemporary art at your disposal, with works from the likes of Joan Miró.
 It’s simply a perfect spot in the city, and my favourite place in Porto.

 How to get there: The 201, 203 and 207 buses stop right next to the Serralves Foundation.

-See rare artisans at work in a Port Wine lodge
+See rare artisans at work at a Port wine lodge

-Coming to Porto and not including a wine tasting at one of the best Port Wine lodge on your Porto bucket list should be considered a criminal offence.
+Not including a wine tasting at one of the best Port wine lodges on your Porto bucket list should be considered a criminal offence.
 That’s why we include the very best lodge on our full day private tours (you won’t find its name on our blog, though: it’s saved for our tours’ clients! ;).

 Cockburn’s is also a special Port wine lodge, though, especially because it includes something pretty unique.